 OVERVIEW: The David Weekley Family Foundation practices a venture philanthropy model of investing to grow nonprofits and social enterprises serving the global poor.
-The foundation largely concentrates on education, health, and livelihoods.
-It focuses on helping young, innovative organizations scale up their proven models to reduce poverty.

 IP TAKE: A foundation that originally focused on Texas has expanded its interests in recent years to include international development.
 Weekley has an interest in microloans and micro-clinics.
 It's an emerging area in the foundation's philanthropy, but one that Weekley has plenty of ideas about.